dliptai/gh2slurm/README.md

      │  sets up run dir, downloads code,
      │  submits 3 dependent Slurm jobs:
      ▼
-  build.sh ──afterok──► benchmark.sh ──afterany──► publish.sh
+  build.sh ──afterok──► benchmark.sh ──afterok──► results.sh
      │                      │                        │
      ▼                      ▼                        ▼
-  [slurm job]           [slurm job]           posts timing to the issue,
+  [slurm job]           [slurm job]             [slurm job] — posts timing ──────────────────────────────────────────────────────────────────────────
+                                 │
+                              afterany
+                                 │
+                                 ▼
+                        [reporting slurm job]
+   - gathers sacct states for all 3 parent jobs,
+   - posts summary,
-                                               closes or marks failed
+   - closes or marks failed
 ```

 Key points:

 - The **broker** (`gh2slurm`) is short-lived — it only claims an issue and submits the manager workflow, then exits.
 It doesn't do any actual work.
 - The broker **resubmits itself first** via `--dependency=afterok`, before it even looks for work — so the next poll is queued immediately, ensuring the queue keeps moving even if the manager or work jobs fail downstream.
-- The **manager** (`workflow-manager.sh`) runs in its own Slurm job and handles the run-directory setup, code download, and submission of the three work jobs (see Components above).
+- The **manager** (`workflow-manager.sh`) runs in its own Slurm job and handles payload validation, tarball extraction, run-directory setup, and submission of the three work jobs (see Components above).
-- Only `publish.sh` talks back to GitHub — it comments timing on the issue and either closes it or adds a `failed` label.
-- If any work job fails, `publish.sh` still runs (because of `afterany`) and reports the failure instead of silently succeeding.
+- `results.sh` is the last step of the workflow — it posts only the timing output.
+- `report` is a separate reporting job layered on top of the workflow.
+It runs unconditionally (`afterany`) so that failures of any workflow job are still reported to the issue.